carbon-language/carbon-lang/docs/design/generics/details.md

 ### Destructor constraints

-Every type is destructible, meaning has a defined destructor function called when the lifetime of a value of that type ends, such as when a variable goes out of scope.
+Every type that may be instantiated is destructible, meaning has a defined destructor function called when the lifetime of a value of that type ends, such as when a variable goes out of scope.
 However, to end the lifetime of a generic value, the destructor must be known, which means including the `Destructible` type-of-type in the type parameter's constraints.
 As described in [the `TypeId` section](#typeid), making this an explicit requirement allows the compiler to avoid monomorphizing when it is not needed.
+Note that abstract types that do not have `virtual` destructors are not `Destructible`.

 Additionally, the `Deletable` requirement, which extends `Destructible`, is needed to deallocate a value through a pointer.
 This is to avoid deleting a